burberius/corpman/README.md

 spring.datasource.validationQuery=SELECT 1
 ```
 These can be overwritten in an extra *application.properties*
-file next to the jar a startup.
+file next to the jar on startup.

 ## Enhancements
 If you want a special feature and are willing to pay for it, just contact me.
 Or file an